Creating an Email Marketing Funnel To Acquire More Leads

 Unlike dedicated emails, transactional emails are highly anticipated and triggered by a specific subscriber’s action (for example, filling out an online course form), usually providing a high click-through rate.
 On the other hand, it’s easy to overdo with transactional emails, as not all recipients are eager to complete seemingly unnecessary actions like, for example, participation or transaction confirmation.

-Source: CampaignMonitor
+Source: Campaignmonitor

 Lead Nurturing Emails